Uniform description of the rigged configuration bijection: Introduction

 \section{Introduction}

 Kashiwara began the study of crystals in the early 1990's as a method to explore the representation theory of quantum groups~\cite{K90,K91}.
 One particular application is the highest weight elements of a tensor product of Kirillov--Reshetikhin (KR) crystals naturally index solutions on two-dimensional solvable lattice models from using Baxter's corner transfer matrix~\cite{B89}.
-Kerov, Kirillov, and Reshetikhin introduced combinatorial objects called rigged configurations that naturally index solutions to the Bethe Ansatz for the isotropic Heisenberg spin model~\cite{KKR86, KR86}.
-The row-to-row transfer matrix and the Hamiltonian of the spin chain commute and can be simultaneously diagonalized, which suggests a link between rigged configurations and highest weight elements of a tensor product of KR crystals.
-This was formalized by Kerov, Kirillov, and Resetikhin by giving a bijection $\Phi$.
+Kerov, Kirillov, and Reshetikhin introduced combinatorial objects called rigged configurations that naturally index solutions to the Bethe Ansatz for the isotropic Heisenberg spin model~\cite{KKR86,KR86}.
+Moreover, the row-to-row transfer matrices can be described by tensor product of KR crystals.
+This suggests a link between rigged configurations and highest weight elements of a tensor product of KR crystals.